-Type of expense Accounting policy Administrative expenses All staff costs relating to the pensions administration team are charged directly to the fund.
+Type of Accounting policy expense Administrative All staff costs relating to the pensions administration team are expenses charged directly to the fund.
 The Council recharges for management and legal costs which are also accounted for as administrative expenses of the fund.
-Oversight and governance All costs associated with the governance and oversight of the fund are separately identified, apportioned to this activity, and charged as expenses to the fund.
-Investment management expenses Investment fees are charged directly to the fund as part of management expenses and are not included in, or netted from, the reported return on investments.
+Oversight and All costs associated with the governance and oversight of the governance fund are separately identified, apportioned to this activity, and charged as expenses to the fund.
+Investment Investment fees are charged directly to the fund as part of management management expenses and are not included in, or netted from, expenses the reported return on investments.
 Where fees are netted off returns by investment managers, these are grossed up to increase the change in value of investments.
 Fees charged by external investment managers and the custodian are set out in the respective mandates governing their appointments.
-Broadly, these are based on the market and overview Administration Repo cuary's Financial Independent port Statements Auditor's Report ---------------------------------- -- value of the investments under management and therefore increase or reduce as the value of the investments change.
+Broadly, these are based on the market value of the investments under management and therefore increase or reduce as the value of the investments change.
 In addition, the fund has negotiated with Pantheon Ventures and BlackRock that an element of their fee be performance related.